ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-02-swift-essentials-protocols-extensions-and-more-part-4.md

             .onChange(of: text) { oldValue, newValue in
                 delegate?.search(text: newValue)
             }

         // rest of the code
     }
 }
 {%- endhighlight -%}

-In the line `delegate?.search(text: newValue)` we're accessing the `search` method of the `delegate` property, but it will only be called when the property contains a value.
+In the line `delegate?.search(text: newValue)`, we're accessing the `search` method of the `delegate` property, but it will only be called if the property actually contains a value.

 Optionals, while initially appearing as an extra layer of complexity, are a fundamental safety net in Swift.
 They encourage you to think about and handle situations where data might be missing, leading to more robust and crash-resistant applications.